 Promotional Level Program

-In 2012-2013 the Officials' Promotional Level program will be piloted.
-There will be three levels for officials: Level I - can work regular season varsity games and first round section games
+In 2012-2013 the Officials' Promotional Level program began.
+There is three levels for officials: Level I - can work regular season varsity games and first round section games

-For more specific informatin select the link: Promotional Level Program
+For more specific information select the link: Advancement Program for Officials

 Getting Games: The League office does not schedule regular season games.
 To get games you can either contact schools directly or join a local official’s association.
 All officials